nimiq/developer-center/learn/validator-trust-score.md

 # Nimiq's Validator Trust Score

-An algorithm that calculates a score to help users assess how reliable a validator is{.subline .mb-32}
+An algorithm that calculates a score to help users assess how reliable a validator is.{.subline .mb-32}

-We will use this score to display in the Nimiq wallet to help users decide which validator to trust.

-The score ranges from 0 to 1, where 0 means not trustworthy at all and 1 means highly trustworthy.
+We will use this score in the Nimiq Wallet to help users decide which validator to trust.
+The score ranges from 0 to 1, where 0 is not trustworthy at all and 1 is highly trustworthy.

 <figure>